johnsosoka/ifpa-api-python/README.md

 ## Acknowledgments

-- Built by [Commerce Architects](https://github.com/jscom) for the pinball community
+- Built by [John Sosoka](https://github.com/johnsosoka) for the pinball community
 - Thanks to IFPA for providing the public API
 - Special thanks to all contributors and users

 ## Support

-- **Bug Reports**: Open an issue on [GitHub Issues](https://github.com/jscom/ifpa-sdk/issues)
+- **Bug Reports**: Open an issue on [GitHub Issues](https://github.com/johnsosoka/ifpa-api-python/issues)
 - **Feature Requests**: Open an issue with the `enhancement` label
 - **Questions**: Check the [API documentation](https://api.ifpapinball.com/docs) or open a discussion

 ---

-Made with care for the pinball community by [Commerce Architects](https://github.com/jscom)
+Made with care for the pinball community by [John Sosoka](https://github.com/johnsosoka)